An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Elimination of one variable

 \end{theorem}

-\begin{proof}{Proof.} According to Theorem \ref{bezoutiansignature}, a sign condition $\tau$ on ${\rm ThElim}(P)$ determines the rank and signature of ${\rm Her}(P; A)$ for every $A \in {\rm PDer}_{{\rm bit}\{p\}}(P)$.
-By \cite[Theorem 27]{PerR}, this is enough to determine the decomposition of $P$ into ireducible real factors and the Thom encodings of the real roots of $P$. \end{proof}
+\begin{proof}{Proof.} As said in Theorem \ref{bezoutiansignature} (Hermite's Theory (2)), a sign condition $\tau$ on ${\rm ThElim}(P)$ determines the rank and signature of ${\rm Her}(P; A)$ for every $A \in {\rm PDer}_{{\rm bit}\{p\}}(P)$.
+By sign determination \cite[Theorem 27]{PerR}, this is enough to determine the decomposition of $P$ into ireducible real factors and the Thom encodings of the real roots of $P$. \end{proof}

-\begin{theorem}[Fixing the Thom encodings with a Sign] Following the notation of Theorem \ref{ThomwithP}, for every realizable sign condition $(\tau,\tau')$ on ${\rm ThElim}(P)\cup{\rm ThElim}(P;Q)$, there exists a unique list ${\bm \epsilon}(\tau,\tau')=[\epsilon_1(\tau,\tau'),\ldots, \epsilon_{{\#{\bm \mu}(\tau)}}(\tau,\tau')]$ of signs such that for every $\upsilon \in {\rm Real}((\tau,\tau'), \R)$ there exist $\theta \in \R^{{\#{\bm \mu}}(\tau)}, \alpha \in \R^{\# {\bm \nu}(\tau)}, \beta \in \R^{\# {\bm \nu}(\tau)}$ such that
+\begin{theorem}[Fixing the Thom encodings with a Sign] Following the notation of Theorem \ref{ThomwithP}, for every realizable sign condition $(\tau,\tau')$ on ${\rm ThElim}(P)\cup{\rm ThElim}(P;Q)$, there exists a unique list ${\bm \epsilon}(\tau,\tau')=[\epsilon_1(\tau,\tau'),\ldots, \epsilon_{{\#{\bm \mu}(\tau)}}(\tau,\tau')]$ of signs such that for every $\vartheta \in {\rm Real}((\tau,\tau'), \R)$ there exist $\theta \in \R^{{\#{\bm \mu}}(\tau)}, \alpha \in \R^{\# {\bm \nu}(\tau)}, \beta \in \R^{\# {\bm \nu}(\tau)}$ such that

 \end{theorem}